dustinpfister/hexo_sitesource/source/_posts/phaser-gameobj-input.md

 ## What you should know before hand

 I assume you have a strong foundational understanding of front end javaScript itself, and have broke at least some ground with phaser, and are now interested in learning more about how to handle input in phaser.
-If not get up to speed with all of that then come back here.
+I have my [getting started post](/2017/10/04/phaser-getting-started/) on phaser, as well as a whole lot of rapidly growing content on [phaser in general](/categories/phaser/).

 ## Two general approaches with input

 There are two general ways of handling input with phaser.
-One is to take a look at the state of objects that exist via game.input, and this post you are reading mainly covers this approach.
-Another approach is to use the input handers that are attached to sprites.
+One is to poll certian objects, or setup certain event handlers via game.input, of which this post is mainly about.
+The other approach is to do something involving the input handlers for game objects like sprites.

 ## Confusion over input and inputHander